hilton/hilton.github.com/presentations/naming-guidelines.md

 ## Existing guidelines

-In my experience, professional software developers don’t use explicit naming guidelines extensively.
+In our experience, professional software developers don’t use explicit naming guidelines extensively.
 The few written coding standards in common use, such as \[[6](#references)\], limit their guidelines to formatting and name length, but offer little to clarify the difference between good names and bad names.

 Some books for software developers include a section on naming.